Skip to main content

 Who should use PrEP?

-PrEP is recommended for individuals who do not have HIV and are at risk of acquiring HIV from either sex or injection drug use.
+PrEP is recommended for people who do not have HIV and who are at risk of acquiring HIV from either sex or injection drug use.
 Other risk factors can include:

 • Having a sexual partner (past or present) that has HIV